 Find numerous Physiotherapists in India from the comfort of your home on Lybrate.com.
-You will find Physiotherapists with more than 44 years of experience on Lybrate.com.
+You will find Physiotherapists with more than 34 years of experience on Lybrate.com.
 You can find Physiotherapists online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Mosin Shaik

 Spinal Surgery Disorders

 Treatment of Splinting

 Heat Therapy Treatment

 Post Pregnancy Classes

 Orthopedic Physical Therapy

 Submit a review for Dr. Mosin ShaikYour feedback matters!

 I am a 30 year old and I am a disturb last 3 year backpain and I already use all type a medicine but no relief so please suggest me a your addwise.